Microsoft Teams Organization

 The multitude of communication channels these days sometimes overwhelms users.
 It is a good decision to consolidate communication in a tool such as Microsoft Teams for work and organizations.
 But here, too, the danger lurks that unclear structures lead to uncertainty and frustration among users.

-In this blog post we want to take a look at how Microsoft Teams can be organized.
+In this blog post we want to take a look at how to organize Microsoft Teams.
 How can companies bring structure to the jungle of teams and channels?
 How do you design a folder structure so that users can find files right away?

 Best practices for Microsoft Teams organization